Motor Fleet Insurance

 And remember to read through each fleet insurance policy before making your final choice on providers.
 This way you’ll know exactly how the policy works and will have a chance to ask questions about points that may need additional clarification.
 This way, you’ll be sure to buy only the type of policy that’s a good fit for your company.

-What do you need for fleet insurance?
+What do you need for Motor fleet insurance?

-To be able to apply for fleet insurance you need at least a fleet of three vehicles or over.
+To be able to apply for Motor fleet insurance you need at least a fleet of three vehicles or over.
 However, this does vary depending on the provider.
 The maximum is usually up to 500 vehicles, but there are policies available to cover several thousand vehicles, suitable for large enterprises.

-What is fleet insurance policy?
+What is a motor fleet insurance policy?

-Fleet insurance is a businesses insurance aimed at companies with two or more vehicles.
+Motor Fleet insurance is a businesses insurance aimed at companies with two or more vehicles.
 It makes it possible to insure multiple vehicles – from cars, minibuses, trucks, HGVs and taxis – on a single insurance policy.

 Can anyone drive fleet insurance?

 Most fleet policies are usually arranged on an Any Authorised Driver basis which means that anyone can drive with the permission of the company/directors., these could be younger drivers under 25, if included, will usually have an increased excess applicable when they are driving.

 The definition of a fleet is pretty simple – any company or person that has more than one car, van, HGV, minibus, Taxi or any other vehicles which are 2+ vehicle is classed as a fleet.
 Technically, the company need not even own the cars for them to be considered a fleet.
 Companies that use fleet vehicles often lease them for their employees rather than buy them

 What does Motor fleet insurance cover?